Designation of Major Events

 In hard copy to: Major Events Coverage, Broadcasting Policy Division, Department of Communications, Energy and Natural Resources, 29-31 Adelaide Road, Dublin 2

 An initial public consultation was held in June 2014 and submissions from members of the public and interested parties on the current list of events were received.
 These submissions can be viewed at the following link:

 Freedom of Information

 It should be noted that the Department proposes to publish all material submitted on the Department’s website.
-Respondents should clearly identify material that is confidential and which may not be published.
-The provisions of the Freedom of Information Acts 1997 to 2003 shall apply.
+Respondents are asked to clearly identify material that they consider is confidential and which may not be published.
+The provisions of the Freedom of Information Act 2014 shall apply.